Want to know how to create an Adventure app?

 - Adventure Aide uses the knowledge of local experts so that users can get customized experiences from other hikers.

-- The app is the ultimate geocaching toolbox that users can chat with the guide or the adventure group.
+- The app is the ultimate geocaching toolbox where users can chat with the guide or the adventure group.

 - The app includes a payment integration to facilitate in-app payment.